Rounding up curious stories of true belief…

 • • •

-1. Robert Ripley was born as Leroy Ripley in 1890, in Santa Rosa, California.
-Following a brief semi-pro baseball career, he was hired as a sports cartoonist, which is a job that existed in 1909.
-Then he moved to New York.
-In 1918, grasping at straws for sports cartoon ideas, he illustrated a series of miscellaneous sports feats and firsts—including the world record for jumping backwards—and called it “Champs or Chumps.”
-He revisited the idea a year later, this time calling it “Believe it Or Not!”
+1. Robert Ripley, born in 1890, was a failed semi-pro baseball player hired as a sports cartoonist—which used to be a real job.
+In 1918, grasping at straws for cartoon ideas, he compiled and illustrated a series of miscellaneous sports feats and firsts—including the world record for jumping backwards—and called it “Champs or Chumps.”
+Apparently at a loss for ideas, he revisited the concept a year later, this time calling it “Believe it Or Not!”
 Always with an exclamation point.

 The idea really took off in 1922, when his editors, hoping to branch out from sports, sent him on an around the world voyage.
-He sent back to them dispatches called “Ripley’s Rambles ‘Round the World; clearly me and Mr. Ripley share a love for alliteration.
-And that’s how he got famous.
+He sent back to them dispatches called “Ripley’s Rambles ‘Round the World.”
+Clearly, Mr. Ripley and I share not only a fondness for esoterica, but a real love for alliteration.

-“Believe-it-or-not” cartoons were a mixed bag.
-Some were dad humor (“The Sandwich Islands were discovered by a Cook”; “I slept with a Dutch wife”—it’s a type of pillow), some were technicalities (“a june bug is not technically a bug”), and some were just mundane (“a lightbulb in New York has been used for 30 years”).
-Many relied on nothing more than deeply incurious ethnocentrism (“cows are sacred in India” passes as oddity, and as one profile put it, “the foreign is weird and the weird is foreign” to Ripley).
-He also had a knack for pissing people off, like when he claimed that Lindbergh was in fact the 67th person to make the transatlantic journey—everyone else had forgotten about dirigibles.
-And though he promised to provide proof to whomever sent him a letter, as far as anyone knows those mountains of mail were never responded to.
+Combining pen-and-ink illustrations with easily digestible factoids, the cartoons were a massive success.
+In practice, they were a mixed bag of dad humor (“The Sandwich Islands were discovered by a Cook” or “I slept with a Dutch wife,” a type of pillow), extreme pedantry (“a june bug is not technically a bug”), and stultifying mundanity (“a lightbulb in New York has been used for 30 years”).
+Many relied on a sort of deeply incurious ethnocentrism: “cows are sacred in India” passes as oddity; one profile suggested that for Ripley, “the foreign is weird and the weird foreign.”
+The technicalities also had a tendency to piss people off, like when he claimed that Lindbergh was in fact the 67th person to make the transatlantic journey—everyone else had forgotten about dirigibles.
+He promised to provide proof to whoever sent him a letter, but as far as anyone knows the mountains of mail were never responded to.